Luodong

-Naming
+Toponym

 Its name and former name (老懂 (Lō͘-tóng)) derive from the Kavalan word rutung, meaning "monkey", referring to a large population of monkeys there half century ago.

 History

 Qing dynasty

 In 1804, Pingpu tribe chiefs Pan Xian Wen and Maoge from Changhua led a group of people to settle in the Luodong area, where they established Alishih and Ashushih communities and developed agriculture on a large scale.
 In 1812, Qing dynasty officer Fan Bang Gan was assigned to Luodong.
 Two years later, Han settlers entered the region to begin clearing and developing the area.
 The Pingpu tribe and Han settlers fought over land ownership but eventually they ended up working together to develop Luodong.
 Years later, Luodong became a developed region with a combination of aboriginal and Han cultures.